-- Acknowledge this new way of communicating feels different and that you will get through this time together. - Send positive notes through remote communication sites or mail. - Share that you miss communicating in person and you are thinking about them and their family. - Share some things that have helped you during this time.
+- Acknowledge this new way of learning feels different and that you will get through this time together. - Send positive notes through remote learning sites or mail. - Compliment your students on work they've completed. - Cite specific pieces of work to help motivate your students continued effort in remote learning. - Share that you miss teaching and that you are thinking about the students and their family. - Share some things that have helped you during this time.